roburrq/php-lab-one/dev-env-setup.md

    Step 5 - Visit http://localhost:8888/MAMP/index.php?page=phpmyadmin&language=English to see `phpmyadmin`

       from there you can manage your MySQL databases

-   Step 6 - Visit http://localhost:8888/ - you should see `Index of /` - of course it's empty because we don't have

-      any site yet

-   Step 7 - Now we can add our first web app powered by PHP.
+   Step 6 - Now we can add our first web app powered by PHP.

       - On Mac, the web server is serving sites from the directory - `/Applications/MAMP/htdocs/`,